MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-govern-projects-overview.md

 The *manage project communications*, *manage project quality*, *manage project risk*, and *manage project stakeholders* business processes are repeated as appropriate during the project.

-There is a parallel branch to g, *Direct and manage project work* from another [project](project-to-profit-overview.md), because the *govern projects* business process area effectively includes the following business process areas:
+There is a parallel branch to g. *Direct and manage project work* from another [project](project-to-profit-overview.md), because the *govern projects* business process area effectively includes the following business process areas:

 1. Manage project contracts
 1. [Manage project resources and schedules](project-to-profit-manage-project-scope-schedule-overview.md)